-So why would you incorporate your business?
+So why would you form a legal entity for your business?
 Setting up a separate legal structure and complying with all your state’s requirements can come with a lot of upside, including liability protection, tax flexibility, and increased credibility.

 This is usually a founder’s most important reason to form a separate legal entity to do business.
-Most types of legal entities protect you from personal liability by being legally separate from you as a person.
-Once your business incorporates, the legal entity can enter into contracts on its own behalf, rather than you entering into contracts in your own name.
-Incorporated businesses can also own assets, earn income, incur debts, sue and be sued, and go into bankruptcy.
+Most types of formal legal entities protect you from personal liability by being legally separate from you as a person.
+This way, business entities can be considered separate from individuals when the business owns assets, earns income, incurs debts, sues and is sued, or goes into bankruptcy.

 Typically, nobody can go after your personal assets if there’s a problem with your business.
-(There are some exceptions, though.
-For example, lenders might require the owners of a business to personally guarantee a loan to the business.
-And, courts may hold owners of an incorporated business personally liable if certain corporate formalities aren’t followed or if the owners have engaged in criminal or fraudulent activities—this is known as “piercing the corporate veil”.)
+There are some exceptions, though.
+For example, lenders might require the owners of a business to personally guarantee a loan the business is taking out.
+And, courts may hold owners of an incorporated business personally liable if certain corporate formalities aren’t followed or if the owners have engaged in criminal or fraudulent activities—this is known as “piercing the corporate veil.”

-Most forms of incorporation come with some tax benefits.
-LLCs and S-corps allow for pass-through taxation, meaning that the owners of the business will recognize business income or loss on their personal tax return—in effect, it’s like being a sole proprietor.
-(LLCs may also choose to be taxed as a corporation if their members agree to.)
+Some entity types may be a fit if you prefer specific tax benefits.
+LLCs and S-corps allow for pass-through taxation, meaning that the owners of the business will recognize business income or loss on their personal tax return.
+LLCs may also choose to be taxed as a corporation (see below) if its members agree.

-Income received by C-corps can be subject to double taxation.
-First, the corporation itself pays taxes based on its profit or loss on the corporation’s own tax return.
-The shareholders of a C-corporation are then also required to pay taxes on dividends they receive from the corporation or if they recognize capital gains from the sale of their shares.
-Though double taxation can be costly, the corporate tax rate is lower than the personal income tax rate.
+Income received by C-corps is subject to “double taxation.”
+First, the corporation itself pays taxes based on its taxable income or loss on the corporation’s own tax return.
+The shareholders of a C-corp are then also required to pay taxes on dividends they receive from the corporation or if they recognize capital gains from the sale of their shares.
+Though double taxation can seem costly, the corporate tax rate is lower than the personal income tax rate.
 Also, some types of C-corps may be eligible for other tax benefits, like the QSBS tax exclusion.